 Handling polymers requires companies to meet certain legal obligations.
 However, these are often different from those for other substances.
 For example, the REACH Regulation exempts polymers from its stipulations on registration and evaluation, but not for authorisation and restriction.

-Most significantly, however, the regulatory landscape for polymers and microplastics is about to change fundamentally.
+Most significantly, however, the regulatory landscape for polymers and microplastics is changing rapidly.
 For companies it is crucial to properly understand what obligations are relevant now and what is on the horizon.

 This training course will:

 - give you insights into how polymers are currently dealt with under the